membase/ns_server/deps/menelaus/doc/API/index.markdown

 <tr><td> Authorization
 </td><td> &quot;Basic &quot; plus username and password (per RFC 2617).
 </td><td> Identifies the authorized user making this request.
-</td><td> Yes, on all requests.
-The only exception is the few cases where
+</td><td> No, authorization headers are not required unless the server has been "secured".
 </td></tr>
 <tr><td> Content-Length
 </td><td> Length (in bytes) of the request message body.